Karl Duldig: Early years

-In 1923 he was Austrian national champion in table tennis.
-He also played football as a goalkeeper for Hakoah Wien, and was one of Austria's top tennis players.
+In 1923, he was Austrian national champion in table tennis.
+He also played football as a goalkeeper for Hakoah Vienna, and was one of Austria's top tennis players.

-In 1931 he married artist and inventor Slawa Horowitz Duldig, who had patented the first folding umbrella in 1929.
+In 1931, he married artist and inventor Slawa Horowitz, who had patented an improved compact folding umbrella in 1929.
 Their only child, Eva Duldig, was born in 1938.
-Eva became a champion Australian tennis player who played in Wimbledon, the French Championships, the Australian Open, and at the Maccabiah Games in Israel where she won two gold medals, and is founder of the present-day Duldig Studio, an artists' house museum in Melbourne, Australia.
+Eva became a champion Australian tennis player who played in Wimbledon, the French Championships, the Australian Open, and at the Maccabiah Games in Israel where she won two gold medals, and was founder of the present-day Duldig Studio, an artists' house museum in Melbourne, Australia.

 Switzerland and Singapore; Fleeing Nazi Europe

 As the Nazis entered Austria, the family left first for Switzerland.
-He first travelled to Switzerland without his wife and child, on a temporary visa to play in a tennis tournament, and later that year convinced an official to allow his family to “visit” him there in Zurich, thereby staying a step ahead of the Holocaust.
+He first travelled to Switzerland without his wife and child, on a temporary visa to play in a tennis tournament, and later that year convinced an official to allow his family to "visit" him there in Zurich, thereby staying a step ahead of the Holocaust.
 The family was only allowed to stay in Switzerland for a short time.

 The family then left for Singapore by boat in April 1939, where initially he and Slawa ran an art school and he restored paintings, and completed commissions for the Sultan of Johor and Aw Boon Haw.
 In Singapore, however, six months after their arrival the British arrested them, because they had German identity papers.
 Austria had been annexed by Germany in March 1938 in the Anschluss, and therefore the family and all other Austrians by law had become citizens of the German Reich.
-The British colonial government classified them as "citizens of an enemy country," and they were deported by boat from Singapore to Australia in September 1940.
+The British colonial government classified them as "citizens of an enemy country", and they were deported by boat from Singapore to Australia in September 1940.